nutonomy/nuscenes-devkit/setup/installation.md

 ```
 pip install -r setup/requirements.txt
 ```
+**Note:** The requirements file is internally divided into base requirements (`base`) and requirements specific to certain products or challenges (`nuimages`, `prediction` and `tracking`).
+If you only plan to use a subset of the codebase, feel free to comment out the lines that you do not need.

 ## Verify install
 To verify your environment run `python -m unittest` in the `python-sdk` folder.